WFRT/verif/README.rst

 --------
 A sample dataset for testing the program is found in ``./examples/``.
 There is one "raw" forecast file and one "calibrated" forecast file (where statistical methods have been applied).
-For more information about the dataset check out https://github.com/WFRT/verif/wiki.
+For more information about the dataset check out the wiki.
 Here are some example commands to test out:

 .. code-block:: bash